boda-akos/STM32-Arduino-S6B33B2-Samsung-LCD-test/README.md

 # STM32-Arduino-S6B33B3-Samsung-LCD-test

 Adafruit GFX support and text, limited rotation.
-Some but not all GFX functions tested and work well.
+Some but not all GFX functions tested to work well.

 A chinese vendor sells these displays at 0.99$ on Aliexp., controller could be a S6B33B3 or a variant of B2.